 Thus began the process of recording her first solo album.
 Working with frequent collaborator Rodrigo Campos and producer Paulo Lepetit, the album took two years to complete and was recorded with limited resources and lots of volunteer hours by the musicians involved.
 Using the off hours when Lepetit's studio was not being contracted, they focused on perfection, recording songs over and over again until they were happy with them.
-"That was an important learning process, not to be satisfied with something that doesn’t really expresses what I wanted to say through my art," states Luísa.
-"That’s why this album is so precious to me.
-It really represents my thoughts about music and the struggle to find this expression."
+"That was an important learning process, not to be satisfied with something that doesn’t really express what I want to say through my art," states Luísa.

 Luísa's demos were given to head of the independent record label Cumbancha by Béco Dranoff, a respected Brazilian producer who was the driving force behind a legendary series of albums for the Red Hot Organization, and who helped popularize the work of artists such as Bebel Gilberto and Bossacucanova through Ziguiriboom, the label he co-founded in 1998.
 As it happens, Cumbancha president Jacob Edgar was a longtime friend of Luísa's uncle, Benjamin Taubkin, but he had no idea his old friend's niece was such an amazing talent.
 From the moment he heard the first notes of Lero-Lero, Edgar knew Luísa was the perfect fit for the label's Cumbancha Discovery line, which seeks to introduce exceptional new artists to a wider global audience.

-The result of these efforts is Lero-Lero, an album with a relaxed yet energizing spirit that reflects Luísa's personal artistic expression and outlook.
-With obvious allegiances to Brazilian samba and bossa nova, the songs on Lero-Lero also capture the influences of jazz, pop, soul and electronica that have captivated Luísa on her life's journey so far.
+The result of these efforts was Lero-Lero, an album with a relaxed yet energizing spirit.
+With obvious allegiances to Brazilian samba and bossa nova, the songs on Lero-Lero also captured the influences of jazz, pop, soul and electronica that had captivated Luísa on her life's journey so far.
 Luísa credits the inspiration for the album to her native city, its neighborhoods and its people.
 "The lyrics and the aura of the album focus on the peculiarities of Brazilian daily life, culture and human condition.
 That really inspires, fascinates, interests and moves me.
 And I think the album transmits these feelings.
 The album travels through themes that encourage Brazilians to wake up to a new life: dreams; passion; labor; the struggle for peace; interior acceptance."